saadmaster-sec/Cybersecurity-journey/Labs/Lab1-meterpreter-basics.md

 This showed how attackers may attempt to remove traces of activity from event logs.

+## Additional Meterpreter functionality and module capabilities were explored in the controlled lab environment for educational purposes.

 ## **Discalimer: These actions were performed in an isloated educational lab environment for cybersecurity learning purposes only.**